About USC Gould

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Amy M. Pellman, is a Superior Court Judge for the Los Angeles Superior Court.
-She was elected a commissioner in 2005 and appointed Judge in 2008.
-Pellman currently presides over a family law trial court and handles all surrogacy cases in Los Angeles County.
-Pellman also presided over a specialized court at the Edelman’s Children’s court where she heard dependency cases, case involving the ICWA, adoptions, contested private adoption cases and surrogacy.
+Amy M. Pellman, is a Superior Court judge for the Los Angeles Superior Court.
+She was elected a commissioner in 2005 and appointed judge in 2008.
+She currently sits in a family law assignment.

 FACULTY IN THE NEWS